Defending the SAP Supply Chain: 7 Security Best Practices for Transport Management

 What is SAP Transport Management?

-At its core, SAP TMS serves as the vehicle for organizations to effectively manage changes to their SAP landscapes.
-This critical function allows users to implement updates smoothly, minimizing disruptions to their business processes.
-The process begins in the development system, where changes are first introduced.
-From there, SAP TMS facilitates the organized migration of these changes through testing environments and, ultimately, into production systems.
+SAP Transport Management functions as the primary vehicle for organizations to effectively manage changes to SAP landscapes.
+This critical function allows administrators to implement updates smoothly, minimizing disruptions to core business processes.
+The deployment process begins in the development system, where developers first introduce custom code and configuration changes.
+From there, SAP TMS facilitates the organized migration of these changes through testing environments and ultimately into production systems.

 How does SAP Transport Management Work?

-SAP Transport Management manages the movement of software and configuration changes.
-These changes need to cascade across different SAP systems, including development, testing, and production systems.
-Here’s an overview of how it works:
+SAP Transport Management governs the movement of software and configuration changes cascading across development, testing, and production environments.

-A transport request is created to package the changes made in a development system.
-This request includes all the required details.
-It includes the objects that were altered, the SAP version, and the target system to which the changes will be applied.
+A transport request packages the changes made in a development system.
+This request includes all required details, such as the altered objects, the SAP version, and the specific target system receiving the application updates.

-The transport request is reviewed and approved by relevant stakeholders, such as developers, QA personnel, and project managers.
-Once approved, the request is released to be transported to the target system.
+Relevant stakeholders, such as developers, quality assurance personnel, and project managers, review and approve the transport request.
+Once approved, the request is released for migration to the target system.

-The transport request is transported to the target system, where the changes are applied.
-The target system could be a testing or production system.
+The transport request migrates to the target system, where the application changes execute.
+The target system typically functions as a dedicated testing or production environment.

-After the changes are applied, they are tested to ensure they work as intended and don’t impact other areas of the system.
+After the changes deploy, security and development teams test the configurations to ensure they function as intended and do not negatively impact other areas of the SAP ecosystem.

-Part of DevSecOps is to bring security to each step of the development lifecycle–more and more organizations are adopting tools like SAP Transport Management.
-Transports can be used at multiple points in the development cycle as shown in the diagram.
-Because transports are used at multiple points in the development cycle, it can be an overlooked aspect of SAP security, creating opportunities for exploitation across your SAP applications.
-Even with appropriate access management in place, an attacker can leverage a number of techniques to compromise production systems.
-This often results in loss of confidentiality, integrity, and availability.
+Integrating security into each step of the development lifecycle requires organizations to adopt tools like SAP Transport Management.
+Transports deploy at multiple points in the development cycle, as shown in the DevSecOps diagram below.
+Because transports execute continuously throughout the development pipeline, they frequently represent an overlooked aspect of SAP security, creating distinct opportunities for exploitation across critical SAP applications.
+Even with appropriate access management established, an attacker can leverage numerous techniques to compromise production systems through malicious transports.
+This exploitation directly results in the catastrophic loss of data confidentiality, system integrity, and operational availability.

 What Security Teams Should Know about SAP Transport Management